Wedding Information for Frensham

 - is buried in the Church graveyard

-That there are exceptional circumstances for you being married in Frensham, ie. you attended St Mary's C of E Infant school.
+That there are exceptional circumstances for you being married in Frensham, ie. you attended St Mary's Church of England (Aided) Infant school, Edgeborough Preparatory School and More House School.

 If you believe you satisfy the requirements and would like us to be involved in celebrating your marriage, please complete the Wedding Request Form.